perun-cloud-inc/perunctl/README.md

 ```
 perunctl generate -w <workspace-name> -e <env-name> -s <service-name-to-debug> --source-location <local folder where the service source code resides> --source-type <node or python> --command <the command  to run for loading the application>
 ```
-:warning: **Please note that any existing vscode configuration will be overwritten** in the referenced project example "https://github.com/GoogleCloudPlatform/microservices-demo", to debug the email service which is a python source code, you can run the following generate command.
+> :warning: **Please note that any existing vscode configuration will be overwritten**

+In the referenced project example [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo), to debug the email service, which is written in Python, you can execute the following generate command.

 ```
 perunctl generate -w <workspace-name> -e <env-name> -s emailservice --source-location <local folder where the service source code resides> --source-type python --command "python email_server.py"
 ```